charlybernard/pegazus-extension/web_app/README.md

-├── styles                    <- CSS files to describe the style of web page ├── scripts                   <- JS files to describe the actions while launching page and interacting with it │   ├── functions.js          <- Functions which are specific to the web page │   ├── geom_processes.js     <- Functions deal with geometries (geometric transformations for instance) │   ├── geom_processes.js     <- File to use [jQuery](https://jquery.com/) │   ├── timeline.js           <- File to use [timeline.js](https://timeline.knightlab.com/)
+├── styles                    <- CSS files to describe the style of web page ├── scripts                   <- JS files to describe the actions while launching page and interacting with it │   ├── functions.js          <- Functions which are specific to the web page │   ├── geometry.js           <- Functions deal with geometries (geometric transformations for instance) │   ├── jquery-3.6.1.js       <- File to use [jQuery](https://jquery.com/) │   ├── queries.js            <- Functions to build SPARQL queries
+│   ├── script.js             <- Main script to be launched during web page loading
+│   ├── time.js               <- Functions to manage time
+│   ├── timeline.js           <- File to use [timeline.js](https://timeline.knightlab.com/)
 ├── settings.js               <- Settings of GraphDB repository to interact with it (URL, lang, repository name...)
 ├── index.html                <- Web page to open
 └── README.md
 ```